KiroKirilov/employee-management/README.md

 - PUT /api/employees: Upserts an employee.
 If the employee's id is 0, it is inserted, otherwise it is updated.
 - DELETE /api/employees/{id}: Deletes the employee with the specified id.
 All their direct managed employees become root employees.

+**This solution took ~8 hours to build, working on it in small batches since Monday.**

 # Structure
 All the source code is located in the `src` folder.
 The solution itself has only one source code project called `EmployeeManagement`.
 The code in this project is structured in a fashion similar to Clean Architecture, with the folders `Api`, `Application`, `Domain`, and `Infrastructure` representing the different layers of the application.
 CQRS (with the `MediatR` package) is used to separate the read and write operations.